 However, pending issuance or verification of the individual's SSN(s) by SSA, do not deny or delay services to an otherwise eligible applicant.
 Also, verify the SSN(s) of each applicant and recipient with SSA to ensure that each SSN furnished was issued to that individual and to determine whether other SSNs were issued.

+15803.
+USE AND VERIFICATION OF INFORMATION

+The use and verification of the information received through IEVS to determine the eligibility of applicants and recipients and the amount of benefit payments is mandated.
+Follow up on all information items unless you have implemented an approved targeting plan permitting the flexibility to use only those information items which your State determines are most likely to be productive in identifying and preventing ineligibility and incorrect payments.

 A. Followup Process.--When processing information items: